 Wireless chargers usually involve a power-transmitting cord attached to a special mat.
 Placing your devices on this special mat will start charging your phone.
 How cool is that?

 The technology for wireless charging has pretty much been around for the past 100 years.
 In the ’90s, it was evident in recharging toothbrushes and other household accessories.
-But it gained prominence from the last 10 years.
+But it gained prominence in the last 10 years.
 Tech giants like Nokia, Samsung, BlackBerry, LG, and Apple started developing this tech for their products.

 There are also laptops that can be wirelessly charged but are usually incompatible with a typical wireless charger.